 Most people feel that they should only go to church when they have a hard time finding the right one out there in the world.
 I don’t advocate finding someone in a bar or club, but I do advocate letting God find that person for you and not you yourself.

 The wrong person can also be found in the church, because Satan dwells in church also.
 There have been many people who have broken up marriages in church, by seeking out men or women in power, such as deacons, deaconesses, church leaders and even Pastors.

 God is not pleased with anyone breaking up a marriage because we are drawn to that person as a great leader of God.
 A lot of us are drawn to people of power or fame.
 That person is also human and has faults just like that man or woman found in the club.
 Just because they are in the church, doesn’t mean they are right for you.

-We must find someone who is equally yoked and a believer in God and His teachings in order to have a chance of a long-lasting, God-fearing relationship.
+We must find someone who is equally yoked and a believer in God to have a long-lasting relationship.
 If you do find that one in church, all praises be to God!
 But don’t only go to church seeking to find a date and not God’s word.